aklivity/zilla/examples/README.md

-    -v | --version        Sets the version to download                                       [default: latest][string] --auto-teardown  Executes the teardown script immediately after setup                               [boolean] --no-kafka       The script wont try to start a kafka broker                                        [boolean] --help           Print help                                                                         [boolean]
+    -v | --version        Sets the version to download                                       [default: latest][string] --auto-teardown  Executes the teardown script immediately after setup                               [boolean] --no-kafka       The script wont try to start a kafka broker                                        [boolean] --redpanda       Makes the included kafka broker and scripts use Redpanda                           [boolean] --help           Print help                                                                         [boolean]
 ```